paketo-buildpacks/paketo-website/content/docs/reference/php-reference.md

 ### [PHP Nginx Buildpack][bp/php-nginx] Configuration
-The PHP Nginx Buildpack sets up two flavours of configuration.
+The PHP Nginx Buildpack sets up two flavours of configuration itself, and allows for a third flavour from users.
+They are listed here in order of highest precedence, to lowest.

-1. Nginx-specific FPM settings (see FPM section above) is added to work with FPM.
+1. User-provided configuration files located from `<APP-ROOT>/.nginx.conf.d/*-server.conf` and `<APP-ROOT>/.nginx.conf.d/*-http.conf`.
 2. [Basic Nginx configuration][bp/nginx-conf] is the `nginx.conf` file for
    running with PHP apps.
 See PHP how-to documentation for settings that can be configured via environment variables.
-3. User-provided configuration files located from `<APP-ROOT>/.nginx.conf.d/*-server.conf` and `<APP-ROOT>/.nginx.conf.d/*-http.conf`.
+3. Nginx-specific FPM settings (see FPM section above) is added to work with FPM.

 ### [PHP HTTPD Buildpack][bp/php-httpd] Configuration
 1. [Basic HTTPD configuration][bp/httpd-conf] is the `httpd.conf` file for
    running with PHP apps.
-See PHP how-to documentation for settings that can be configured via environment variables.
+See [PHP how-to documentation]({{< ref "docs/howto/php#provide-httpd-specific-configuration" >}}) for settings that can be configured via environment variables.
 2. User-provided configuration files located from `<APP-ROOT>/.httpd.conf.d/*.conf`.

 ### [Composer Install Buildpack][bp/composer-install] Configuration
 The Composer Install Buildpack sets up configuration to be used for running `composer` commands.
+They are listed here in no specific order.

 1. A Composer PHP `.ini` file is created for usage during the buildpack build process **only**.
 It will tell Composer where to find extensions when running